aholachek/react-flip-toolkit/README.md

 ## FAQ

-- Q: Why isn't anything animating?
-- A: Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.
+- **Why isn't anything animating?**  Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.

-- Q: Why does my animation look "off"?
-- A: Try increasing the duration to something ridiculous like `10000` so that you can catch every detail.
+- **Why does my animation look "off"?** Try increasing the duration to something ridiculous like `10000` so that you can catch every detail.
 When the animations happen quickly it's hard to consciously spot little issues that can interfere with the final effect.

+- **Why is the element animating from or to an unexpected position?** At any point, there can only be 1 element with a specified `flipId` on the page.
+If there are multiple `Flipped` elements on the page with the same id, things will start to get weird.
+Check to make sure all `flipId`s are unique.